OscarMayReal/clatter-communicator/readme.md

 Open Clatter Communicator, if you have not signed in before, you will be prompted to sign in.

-URL: https://clatter.work (replace with your own URL if you are using a self-hosted server)
+URL: https://clatter.work (replace with your own URL if you are using a self-hosted server, or beta.clatter.work if you signed up there)

 Username: your email :: workspace slug (for example: johndoe@example.com::myworkspace)